 Benefits of a Profit Sharing Plan

-- High Contribution Limits: Employers can contribute up to the lesser of 25% of an employee’s compensation or $66,000 for 2024, making it a generous option for employee benefits.
+- High Contribution Limits: Employers can contribute up to the lesser of 25% of an employee’s compensation or $sixty-six thousand dollars for the current year, making it a generous option for employee benefits.

 Setting Up a Profit Sharing Plan